Choosing a Bariatric Surgery Procedure

 their health conditions linked to obesity, such as diabetes or sleep apnea.
 Some people

-can have large weight loss with medical therapy alone, but most morbidly obese people
+can have modest weight loss with medical therapy alone, but most morbidly obese people

 won't be able to keep the weight off.
 Some people don't lose as much weight as they